 To put it simply: Sonic & Knuckles is one of the last truly great Sonic the Hedgehog games ever made and it’s a game that Sega loyalists rightly cling to and cherish to this very day.

-If nostalgia were a factor here, Sonic & Knuckles would be an easy pick for my #1 as it would rekindle some of my happiest times spent in the company of video games.
+If nostalgia was more of a factor here, Sonic & Knuckles would be an easy pick for my #1 as it does rekindle some of my happiest times spent in the company of video games.

 Even without those memories clouding my judgment though, I find Sonic & Knuckles to be an easy recommendation for those who enjoy quality 16-bit platformers.

 Following the medley of Sonic titles that appeared in part 7 of this list, I’ve been asked what happened to 1994’s other major release: Sonic 3.
 Although it’s not strictly accurate to say as much, I have always considered Sonic & Knuckles and Sonic 3 to be the same game.